What is a Flare System?

 ASME Boiler & Pressure Vessel Code VIII Guideline For overpressure protection Requirements:

-The ASME Boiler and Pressure Vessel Code Sec VIII sets out requirements for standard pressure vessel (left) and the relief valves (right) protecting them as a percentage of the maximum allowable working pressure (MAWP) as shown in Fig. 5.
+The ASME Boiler and Pressure Vessel Code Sec VIII sets out requirements for standard pressure vessels (left) and the relief valves (right) protecting them as a percentage of the maximum allowable working pressure (MAWP) as shown in Fig. 5.

 Relief Valve Sizing Procedure